Integrated Accessibility Standards Policy

 7.3 – Accessible Transportation Standard

 The Transportation Standard is intended to make it easier for all people to travel in Ontario, including persons with disabilities.
-The Township does not have transit services nor does it license taxi operators.
-The Township, through its Accessibility Advisory Committee will consult with persons with disabilities to make progress to meet the transportation needs of those in the community.
+The Municipality does not have transit services nor does it license taxi operators.
+The Municipality, through its Accessibility Advisory Committee will consult with persons with disabilities to make progress to meet the transportation needs of those in the community.

 7.4 – Design of Public Spaces